colevandersWands/notes/pages/Open Computing Education.md

 	- ---
 	- I propose 5 high-level principles that should underly all open computing education id:: 63f606ee-85f7-42d7-aba8-d572e11010f0
-		- **[(Intellectual) Honesty](https://github.com/colevandersWands/fosdem-2019#honesty)**: What is the best way to balance the [[Radical Novelty]] of computing with [Rule 6](<((31d213a3-c0b5-42a0-8a14-4c7fee04a285))>)? #question
+		- **[(Intellectual) Honesty](https://en.wikiversity.org/wiki/Intellectual_Honesty)**: What is the best way to balance the [[Radical Novelty]] of computing with [Rule 6](<((31d213a3-c0b5-42a0-8a14-4c7fee04a285))>)? #question id:: 640b8af1-a487-4842-85a9-43375a0bbc64
-		- **[Agency](https://github.com/colevandersWands/fosdem-2019#honesty)**: Digital agency should be embedded into the learner & educator's experience by providing educational resources which they can realistically adapt to their circumstances. id:: 63f61634-ea81-455e-8194-ff85e62f8b19
+		- **[Agency](https://pllc.fi.ncsu.edu/2018/02/22/learner-agency-pushing-the-boundaries-of-educational-possibilities-in-the-digital-age/)**: Digital agency should be embedded into the learner & educator's experience by providing educational resources which they can realistically adapt to their circumstances. id:: 63f61634-ea81-455e-8194-ff85e62f8b19
-		- **[Ownership](https://github.com/colevandersWands/fosdem-2019#ownership)**: Students, teachers, communities and families should feel that their education is theirs.
+		- **[Ownership](https://www.naldic.org.uk/Resources/NALDIC/Initial%20Teacher%20Education/Documents/SocialandCulturalContext.pdf)**: Students, teachers, communities and families should feel that their education is theirs.
 That it covers what is needed for them to thrive in their own context, and is delivered in a mode that complements their lives.
-For this to be possible, educators should be able to adapt any course to fit their needs with no more technical knowledge than is necessary to teach the course.
+For this to be possible, educators should be able to adapt any course to fit their needs with no more technical knowledge than is necessary to teach the course. id:: 640b8af1-50c7-4660-ac87-ae2ed21f1a1e
-		- **[Integration](https://github.com/colevandersWands/fosdem-2019#integ-ration):** Computing education should build a wholistic understanding of the creative & controlling role programming plays at the center of a digital society.
+		- **[Integ](http://electronicbookreview.com/essay/critical-code-studies/)[ration](https://criticalcodestudies.com/):** Computing education should build a wholistic understanding of the creative & controlling role programming plays at the center of a digital society. id:: 640b8af1-f1f2-46a0-96ea-e78041795bf9
-		- **[Preparation](https://github.com/colevandersWands/fosdem-2019#preparation):** Learners completing an introductory course in computing should be better prepared to take their next step in life, should that be deeper into programming or not.
+		- **[Preparation](https://www.hv.se/globalassets/dokument/stodja/paper-theme-2-5.pdf):** Learners completing an introductory course in computing should be better prepared to take their next step in life, should that be deeper into programming or not. id:: 640b8af1-7e6d-427b-a52f-01067398242f
 	- And 5 design principles that can be used when developing open educational resources:
 		- **[[Explicitly Teach the Implicit]]**: ((6400a95d-d257-4d51-b4f9-a7282db36262))
 		- **[[Process Over Product]]**: ((6400a984-31da-4801-925e-1ceb534b20f3))